Donauwörth, Germany: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types C and F. Be careful to choose the correct kind.
-The vast majority of adapters that you can buy are simply plugs and require your electronics to change the voltage themselves.
+A plug adapter that supports outlet types C and F. Make sure to pick the necessary kind.
+The vast majority of adapters currently being sold are just plugs and require your electronics to change the voltage themselves.
 If your devices can't do that they could get destroyed.
-This one is sufficent for most places.
+This one is sufficent for most locations.

 An excellent option is this one